KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/audio_correction/mono_amplifier.rst

 .. contents::

-This is the LADSAP filter number `1048 <https://www.mltframework.org/plugins/FilterLadspa-1048/>`_ from MLT.
+This is the LADSPA filter number `1048 <https://www.mltframework.org/plugins/FilterLadspa-1048/>`_ from MLT.